the practical kitchen

 a close up of a bowl of tomato soup with five croutons floating on top.

-The only way to tell when focaccia croutons re done is to taste them.
-BE CAREFUL, they are hot!
+The best way to tell when focaccia croutons are done is to taste them — BE CAREFUL, they are hot!

 Take one crouton off the sheet pan and take a bite.
 The outside will dry before the inside, so pay attention to how the center of the crouton feels as you bite through.